Are you ready to discover your college program?

 Bachelor of Fine Arts (BFA)

 Most BFA programs require different general education courses than either a BA or BS.
-Instead of humanities, social science, and natural science courses, BFA majors often take additional arts courses.
+Instead of humanities, social science, and natural science courses, you often take more arts courses.

 Bachelor of Business Administration (BBA)

-A BBA trains students in core business areas, including business communications, management, economics, and finance.
-BBA students often choose a concentration such as accounting, marketing, human resource management, or strategic management.
+A BBA trains you in core business areas, including business communications, management, economics, and finance.
+If you're pursuing a BBA, you may be able to choose a concentration such as accounting, marketing, human resources management, or strategic management.

 Bachelor of Applied Science (BAS)

 A BAS builds on technical associate-level training to offer advanced vocational or technical knowledge.
 Colleges typically offer BAS degrees in fields including engineering, construction management, and information technology.

 Some BAS programs require an associate of applied science to transfer into the bachelor's program.

 What does BA stand for?